 To start up the instance in a GUI environment, just double-click the

-Alternative, you can launch AEM from the command line.
-For a 32-bit Java VM enter the following:
+Alternative, you can launch AEM from the command line:

 java -Xmx1024M -jar cq-quickstart-6.5.0.jar

 AEM will take a few minutes to unpack the jar file, install itself, and start up.
 The above procedure results in:

 To access the instance point your browser to: